11 Best Criminal Justice Schools in Georgia

 Some students go on to work for federal agencies such as the FBI, the Department of Homeland Security, or for international agencies.

-These best criminal justice programs in Georgia prepare students to work in criminal justice immediately after they complete the program.
+These best criminal justice programs in Georgia that prepare students to work in criminal justice immediately after they complete the program.

 Some students continue their education and earn an advanced criminal justice degree.